Tired-Fox/winrt-json/README.md

 # WinRT Metadata Generator

+## Running Locally

+To run locally install `.Net` and run the command `dotnet run` or `dotnet run --minify`.
+This will generate the json files and put them in a new `output` directory.

 ## Types

 Each file is a namespace and the content is a list of `JsonTypeDef` objects.
 Look at `JsonModels.cs` for details on how the data is structured.